What Does VoIP Mean?Posted on: 2016-01-25 | Categories: Business VoIP VoIP VoIP Providers VoIP Services

 How VoIP Is Better Than PSTN

-VoIP offers distinct advantages, better and more advanced features as well as substantial cost savings for organizations than compared to the old PSTN system.
-However there are two unique aspects of VoIP that underpin all the various features – interoperability and portability.
+Having VoIP means you get distinct advantages, better and more advanced features as well as substantial cost savings for organizations than compared to the old PSTN system.
+However, there are two unique aspects of VoIP that underpin all the various features – interoperability and portability.

 Since VoIP is based on the same standards used by other enterprise software, it can be easily integrated with those solutions.
 For example, the company website can include a phone number which can be used by customers to directly contact customer support via the browser without any need to use their phone.